-Where the route crosses a road or railway line, a board with a black cross on a white background must be erected 50m before the road, railway line, or decontrol stop.
-A stop sign must be erected at the edge of the road or railway line and must be visible to competitors allowing sufficient space to stop.
+Where the route crosses a road or railway line, or at a decontrol stop, a board with a black cross on a white background must be erected 50m before the road, railway line, or decontrol stop.
+A stop sign must be erected at the edge of the road, railway line or decontrol and must be visible to competitors allowing sufficient space to stop.
 Stop points may also be indicated on RallySafe.
 It is compulsory to stop where indicated.
 Refer SSR 318 A [iv] b).
 Competitors must ascertain whether it is safe to cross the road or railway line before proceeding.
 Organisers must ensure that all Stops are shown in the Road Book and on RallySafe.
 Competitors are required to stop whether the Stop signs are present or not.
 Competitors who ignore the instruction in the Road Book or on RallySafe will carry the same penalty as if the Stop Boards were in place.
 A stop is defined as a vehicle being stationary.
-For contravening the road and rail crossing and decontrol regulation two or more times during an event will result in exclusion.
+For contravening the road and rail crossing and decontrol regulation three or more times during an event will result in exclusion.
 Refer SSR 318 A [viii] o).

-310. PRE- AND POST-RACE PADDOCK, DSP AND PARC FERME
+310. PRE- AND POST-RACE PADDOCK, DSP AND PARC FERMÉ

-[i] a) Pre-Qualifying Line up
+[i] i) Pre-Qualifying Line up

-Competitors must personally present their competition vehicle, and be past the Line-Up board into Pre-Qualifying line up a minimum of thirty (30) minutes prior to their start time for Qualifying.
+Competitors must personally present their competition vehicle into a Pre-Qualifying line up, and be past the Line-Up board a minimum of thirty (30) minutes prior to their start time for Qualifying.
 Failing to comply will incur a five (5) minute penalty plus the time late into line-up.
 Refer SSR 318 A [iii] b).
 One of the competitors must remain with their vehicle whilst in the pre-qualifying line up.
 Refer SSR 318 A [iii] a).
-Parc Ferme rules apply after the vehicle has entered the control area as recognisable by the M board.
+Parc Fermé rules apply after the vehicle has entered the control area as recognisable by the M board.

-b) Qualifying Start
+ii) Qualifying Start

-Competitors not in the Pre-Qualifying line up and not on the start line at their starting time will start at the back of the field as determined by the Start Officials incurring a fifteen (15) minutes penalty.
+Competitors not on the start line at their starting time will start at the back of the field as determined by the start officials incurring a fifteen (15) minutes penalty.
 Refer SSR 318 A [v] b).

-c) Pre-Race Line up
+iii) Pre-Race Line up

-Competitors must personally present their competition vehicle into a Pre-Race line up a minimum of thirty (30) minutes prior to their start time for the Main race.
-Failing to comply will incur a five (5) minute penalty.
+Competitors must personally present their competition vehicle into a Pre-Race line up, and be past the Line-Up board a minimum of thirty (30) minutes prior to their start time for the Main race.
+Failing to comply will incur a five (5) minute penalty plus the time late into line-up.
 Refer SSR 318 A [iii] b).
 One of the competitors must remain with their vehicle whilst in the pre-race line up.
 Refer SSR 318 A [iii] a).
-Parc Ferme rules apply after the vehicle has entered the control area as recognisable by the M board.
+Parc Fermé rules apply after the vehicle has entered the control area as recognisable by the M board.

-d) Race Start
+iv) Race Start

 Competitors late at the start line will wait on arrival and start as instructed by the start official incurring a fifteen (15) minute penalty.
 The competitor's race time will start as per the published time.
 Refer SSR 318 A [v] c).

 No time compensation will be given.

-e) GPS and RallySafe Activation
+v) GPS and RallySafe Activation